UNC-Libraries/SCTS-Documentation/Cataloging.md

 ### 2. In Connexion, open the record you want to edit (search: #OCLCnumber)

-### 3. Make necessary updates according to the blue/green sheet
+### 3. Make necessary updates according to the blue sheet

    - Note that dates need to be updated in two locations:
       - Fixed fields